-The whole industry has changed from one which nurtures storytelling to one that is production based.
-That is, the screenplay with a means of production and a built in audience will get shot preferentially.
-Studio films tend to be greenlit on the basis of momentum and all the elements being in place rather than assessing the dramatic competence of the script.
+The whole movie industry has changed from one which nurtures storytelling to one that is production based.
+That is, the average screenplay with a means of production and a built in audience will get shot before the great screenplay without any attachment or film finance.

-There really is a scarcity of good cinematic ideas and studios are hungry for good stories.
-Don’t emulate the path or storytelling techniques of other successful writers.
+There really is a scarcity of good cinematic ideas and studios are hungry for good stories with minimal financial risk.
+Don’t emulate the path or screenwriting techniques of other successful screenwriters.
 Be inspired by them, but do not follow.
-Create your own path, page by page.
-Find your niche and write about what best represents your view of the world.
+Create your own path.
+Find your niche, your voice and write about what best represents your view of the world.
 Your film script may not get you produced, but it will get you noticed if it is well written.
 You may even be hired for a writing assignment.

 Agents are a necessary part of a screenwriter’s career.
-They have access to inside industry information.
+They have access to inside film industry information.
 They know the current slate of writing assignments and will keep you connected to the industry so you can concentrate on your writing.